Spencer Torkelson Player Props: Tigers vs. Twins

-On Sunday, Spencer Torkelson (.538 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 2:10 PM ET.
+On Friday, Spencer Torkelson (.488 slugging percentage in past 10 games, including three home runs) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
+First pitch is at 6:40 PM ET.

+In his last game he had a hitless performance (0-for-4) against the Royals.

 Spencer Torkelson Game Info & Props vs. the Twins